shubhang123/Obsidian-Notes/Problem Solving/Problems/CSES/Sorting and Searchingf/Restaurant conflict.md

 What was the maximum number of customers in the restaurant at any time?

+# Problem Description
 # Input

-The first input line has an integer nnn: the number of customers.

-After this, there are nnn lines that describe the customers.
-Each line has two integers aaa and bbb: the arrival and leaving times of a customer.
+The first input line has an integer n: the number of customers.
+After this, there are n lines that describe the customers.
+Each line has two integers a and b: the arrival and leaving times of a customer.
 You may assume that all arrival and leaving times are distinct.

 # Output